XX SYMPOSIUM ON TRANSLATION AND INTERPRETING STUDIES

 KäTu2023 SYMPOSIUM THEME

 The theme of the 2023 KäTu Symposium is Translation/Interpreting and Sustainability.
-With this theme, we wish to respond to the urgency of the concept of sustainable development, and promote the viewpoint of sustainability (ecological, social and economical) as an integral part of all human behavior.
-Needless to say, sustainable development, by the United Nations defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs,” (The Sustainable Development Agenda, FAQ) make great demands also on translation, both in the sense of product and process.
+Through this theme, we wish to respond to the urgency of the concept of sustainable development, and promote the viewpoint of sustainability (ecological, social and economical) as an integral part of all human behavior.
+Needless to say, sustainable development, defined by the United Nations as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs,” (The Sustainable Development Agenda, FAQ) make great demands also on translation, both in the sense of product and process.
 As expressed by Michael Cronin in the introduction to his monograph Eco-Translation: Translation and Ecology in the Age of the Anthropocene (p.
 1), ”translation as a body of ideas and a set of practices is central to any serious or sustained attempt to think about th[e] interconnectedness and vulnerability [of our species] in the age of human-induced climate change.”

 The theme Translation and Sustainability and may be explored in relation to any of the United Nation’s Sustainable Development Goals (https://www.un.org/sustainabledevelopment/sustainable-development-goals/) and be related to various perspectives, including but not limited to the following: